semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 ![PR Passed](./img/pr-passed.jpg)

-Semaphore only report status checks on the initial pipeline (`.semaphore/semaphore.yml`).
+Semaphore only reports status checks on the initial pipeline (`.semaphore/semaphore.yml`).
 But you can configure status checks on any other pipelines in the workflows or even on blocks.

 ### Edit status checks